plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

+Let’s explore each option in more depth.

+### SearchWP Live Ajax Search

+[SearchWP](https://wordpress.org/plugins/searchwp-live-ajax-search/) plugin provides real-time, Ajax-powered search results with indexing capabilities.
+One of the most popular plugins for this purpose, it constantly offers thoughtful, newer and powerful features.
+Usually suitable for websites with diverse content types requiring flexible search customization.

+Key features include:

+* Real-time Ajax search for instant results.
+* Templates to make custom, embeddable search forms.
+* Indexes, extracts, searches and presents various content types like custom post types, fields, taxonomies, PDF/Office documents, and more.
+* Search results support Boolean search and keyword stemming.
+* Integrates with Multisite, WPML, eCommerce platforms, and more.
+* Analytics on search queries, visitor clicks, click-through-rates.
+* Customizable search result ordering for better relevance.

+Things to consider:

+* Might be an overkill for smaller websites that don’t need complex indexing.
+* Requires some technical setup for users unfamiliar with advanced search customization.
+* Paid versions can be expensive for smaller budgets.

+### Ivory Search

+[Ivory Search – WordPress Search Plugin](https://wordpress.org/plugins/add-search-to-menu/) is another preferred one.
+It helps you display custom search forms in various areas of your site, including the header, footer, sidebar, widget areas, navigation menu, or within posts, pages, and custom post types.
+You can embed these forms using shortcodes.

+Key features include:

+* Searches WooCommerce products, including SKU and attributes, with customizable results.
+* Indexes media files (images, audio, video, PDFs) by title, caption, and description.
+* Creates unlimited search forms tailored for specific content types.
+* Displays search forms in headers, footers, navigation menus, or anywhere using shortcodes.
+* Highlights searched terms and supports fuzzy matching and keyword stemming.
+* Controls the display order of search results based on multiple criteria.
+* Excludes specific content types from search results.

+Things to consider:

+* Can be challenging for beginners to configure the unlimited search form options without proper guidance.
+* Lacks advanced search filtering options like Boolean search or keyword stemming.

+### Relevanssi

+[Relevanssi](https://wordpress.org/plugins/relevanssi/) is another powerful plugin that enhances WordPress search by prioritizing relevance in search results and supporting partial word matching, fuzzy matching, and customizable excerpts.

+Key features include:

+* Search results sorted by relevance rather than date.
+* Fuzzy Matching, i.e. supports partial word matching for flexible searches.
+* Custom Excerpts, i.e. highlights search terms within results for better visibility.
+* Searches comments, tags, categories, and custom fields.
+* Allows for AND/OR searches and phrase searching.
+* Tracks search queries, popular searches, and queries with no results.
+* Compatible with WordPress multisite installations.
+* Includes the ability to index custom content types and taxonomies.

+Things to consider:

+* Can be resource-heavy, especially on large sites with lots of content.
+* Setting up custom excerpts or configuring advanced search options may require technical knowledge.
+* Costlier than its alternatives.
+* No real-time Ajax search, which may be a drawback for users wanting instant results.
+Although, Relevanssi offers that option as a [separate plugin](https://wordpress.org/plugins/relevanssi-live-ajax-search/).

+## Site search plugins lack analytics

+A few plugins allow you to filter search statistics by time period, whether results were found, specific search strings and substrings, etc.

-One thing all site search plugins lack is granular insights into the search term data, like listed above.
+But what all site search plugins lack is granular insights into the search term data, like listed above.
 To reinstate, site owners need supporting data along with basic site search terms data to be able to draw a complete picture of the user journey––from searching to converting––and make real business decisions.

 Many plugins don’t even offer basic analytic data, since the main focus of these plugins is to help WordPress site owners implement the search feature.